 One of the first things that usually comes to mind when people think of India is holy cows.
 They've got quite a reputation.
 And the question that's often asked is, "Do cows really roam on the roads even in cities in India?"
 This stereotype is actually true.
 It won't take you long to spot your first cow.
 They can even be found chilling on the beaches in Goa!
 Cows wandering the streets do pose a problem though.
 They will fearlessly walk out in front of traffic, so drivers need to be extra cautious.

 While the Punjabi cuisine served in Indian restaurants across the world sure is tasty and popular, it's not an accurate representation of what Indian food really is.
 In fact, each region in India has its own style of cooking.
+And, not all of it is spicy either!
 In Kerala, the use of coconut is popular.
 In Kolkata, the menu commonly features seafood such as fish or prawns.
 Down south, rice is favored.
 In the north, people prefer Indian bread such as naan cooked in the tandoor.

 Indians Worship Millions of Gods

 330 million gods in India!
 Gods and goddesses with multiple heads and arms!
 What kind of crazy religion is Hinduism?
 Actually, it's not what it seems.
 While Hindus do believe that god is in everything, it's all manifestations of the one source and creator of reality -- Brahman.
 Therefore every living and non-living thing is viewed as sacred.
 Each of Hinduism's many gods and goddesses also represent individual aspects of Brahman.
 For example, Ganesh is worshiped for good fortune and removing obstacles.
 Hinduism doesn't prescribe any set path.
 Rather followers can worship which ever deity they feel the need to.Continue to 9 of 15 below.